sardou89/emu-ia-645-course/README.md

 ## Eastern Michigan University - IA645 Course Labs

-- This Repo will hold the lab information (but not directions or outcomes) for IA645 Course at Eastern Michigan University
+- This Repo will hold the lab information (but not directions or outcomes) for IA645 Course at Eastern Michigan

-- acloudsecninja - Professor Weber